shyjuk/update_cert_reload_nginx/README.md

 # Script to download new certificate based on the certificate expiry date.

-This script used [Porkbun API](https://porkbun.com/api/json/v3/documentation#SSL%20Retrieve%20Bundle%20by%20Domain) to download the certificate.
+This script uses [Porkbun API](https://porkbun.com/api/json/v3/documentation#SSL%20Retrieve%20Bundle%20by%20Domain) to download the certificate.

 1. Create an [API key](https://porkbun.com/account/api)